graphcore/tutorials/tutorials/tensorflow1/half_precision_training/README.md

 ### Method 2: Store and update the parameters in FP32

 An alternative approach to dealing with inaccuracies in the parameter update step is to store and update the parameters in FP32.
-FP32 computations are much more precise than those in FP16, so any inaccuracies in the parameter update will be much smaller.
-Also, casting the parameters back and forth between steps comes with little computational overhead, and there is much less randomness involved than using stochastic rounding.
+This means we can still benefit from faster matrix multiplications and convolutions in the forward and backward passes while worrying less about inaccurate parameter updates.
+Also, the additional type conversions come with little computational overhead, and there is much less randomness involved than there is when using stochastic rounding.

-For these reasons, using this method is recommended over using stochastic rounding unless memory constraints prevent you from doing so.
+For these reasons, using this method is recommended over stochastic rounding unless you have to use stochastic rounding because of memory constraints.

 One drawback of this method is that the Keras APIs for defining models do not come with the low-level facilities needed to implement it.
-If you are porting a Keras model, you may wish to experiment with the `tf.keras.mixed_precision` API (see [here](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/keras/mixed_precision/experimental) for the documentation), which will allow you to do something very similar.
+If you are porting a Keras model, you may wish to experiment with the `tf.keras.mixed_precision` API (see [the documentation](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/keras/mixed_precision/experimental) for details), which will allow you to do something very similar.
 However, this is experimental in TensorFlow 1 and has not been extensively tested on the IPU.
+If you are using a Keras normalisation layer specialised for the IPU, you can pass a `dtype` argument to the constructor to specify the data type used for the trainable weights for that layer.

 One way to implement this method with a model defined in pure TensorFlow is to create the variables for the parameters in FP32 and then cast them to FP16 before doing any compute.
 Here's an example of how a dense layer might be implemented using this technique: